 Nienos’ manner was so cheery that Osmund couldn’t hold back a small grin of his own.
 He imagined Nienos’ wife—another orc, perhaps?—back in their shared home somewhere in Raughan, poring over his letters.
 Nienos’ Tolmish was nothing to go by: it was clearly a third or fourth language.
 Perhaps in his native tongue he was a natural-born poet.

 “I’d like to read one of your poems,” Osmund offered.
-“If you have a Tolmish, or even Meskato translation lying around.”
+“If you have a Tolmish or even a Meskato translation lying around.”

 “Yeah, you dream, Tolmish man,” Nienos teased him.
 “I never keep living if you tell others about it.”

-They shared a laugh.
-Osmund was experiencing genuine mirth for the first time that day when he noticed Cemil turned around in the saddle ahead.
-They locked eyes, and Osmund’s joy turned to ice in his chest, even though the Meskato prince’s expression was unreadably neutral.
+They were sharing a laugh when Cemil turned around in the saddle ahead.
+They locked eyes, and Osmund’s mirth turned to ice in his chest, even though the Meskato prince’s expression was unreadably neutral.

 Cemil turned again.
 The moment was broken.

-It wasn’t an easy thing, riding the rest of the day with such doubt and uncertainty swirling inside, but Nienos’ company made it at least bearable.
-The orc had many friends among the soldiers and scattering of mercenaries, and although he tried to get Osmund involved, it was clear that a shy stablehand just couldn’t match their raucous energy.
+It wasn’t an easy thing, riding the rest of the day with such doubt and uncertainty, but Nienos’ company made it at least bearable.
+The orc had many friends among the soldiers and scattering of mercenaries, and though he tried to get Osmund involved, it was clear that a shy stablehand just couldn’t match their raucous energy.

 “So,” one soldier, a tall human woman with a long red braid halfway down her back, began as she regarded Osmund, “stable boy.
 You ride well.
 You don’t carry a weapon?
 Not even for self-defense?”